Home

 At least you’ve come to a great place to get you started on your gluten free diet.
 There is a lot to eat out there!
 And a lot of people to share recipes, favorites, and stories with.

-But if you’re one of many people who have symptoms that haven’t been explained, you may be very happy to receive a celiac disease diagnosis.
+But if you’re one of many people who have symptoms that haven’t been explained, you may be very happy to receive a celiac diagnosis.
 At least you would know how to get better.

 But a diagnosis may be hard to get.
 In fact a positive celiac disease diagnosis used to take months or years to get.
 Either the tests came out negative for some reason, or you were given tests for something unrelated, or you couldn’t get a doctor who didn’t think you were a hypochondriac or something.